Proof of Authority

 Defining traits:

-Centralized Approval: Who decides which validators are approved?
-Usually central authority, making PoA centralized.
+Centralized Approval: A central authority usually decides which validators are approved, making PoA centralized.

-Identity-Based: Validators must reveal identity.
+Identity-Based: Validators must reveal their identity.
 Reputational risk deters misbehavior.

-Low Fees: Minimal resource usage means minimal fees.
+Low Fees: Minimal resource usage results in minimal fees.

-Energy Efficient: No computational work means essentially zero energy usage.
+Energy Efficient: No computational work means very low energy usage.

-Validator Set Risk: If all approved validators collude, they can attack network.
-Risk concentrated to small set.
+Validator Set Risk: If all approved validators collude, they can attack the network.
+Risk is concentrated in a small set.

-Permissioned: Blockchains using PoA are permissioned—only approved validators can participate.
+Permissioned: Blockchains using PoA are permissioned, meaning only approved validators can participate.

-PoA is designed for speed and efficiency in private/controlled settings, not for trustless public consensus.
+PoA is designed for speed and efficiency in private or controlled settings, not for trustless public consensus.

 PoA Examples